dydra/support/README.rst

    case, do comment on the existing ticket so that we know how many users the ticket affects and can prioritize it accordingly.

+   Please include in the ticket information sufficient to reproduce the problem in a concise context.
+The various tests in our https://github.com/dydra/http-api-tests repository indicate various ways to do this.

 2. Otherwise (for example, if any information relating to the issue is confidential), email us at support@dydra.com.